 Along our journey assisting authors to self-publish their new book, we have noticed a large increase in manuscripts submitted that have not been correctly checked.

 Our Love of Books team is not set-up to edit a manuscript once it has been sent to be formatted.
+You need to engage an experienced editor.
+Or ask us to provide this service for you.
 Visit us at Love of Books